JMarcosHP/Nextcloud-Guide/README.md

 - [How to migrate to a newer PHP version](https://github.com/JMarcosHP/Nextcloud-Guide/blob/main/extras/php-upgrades.md)
 - [How to migrate to a newer PostgreSQL version](https://github.com/JMarcosHP/Nextcloud-Guide/blob/main/extras/postgresql-upgrades.md)
 - [How to upgrade Debian to a newer release](https://github.com/JMarcosHP/Nextcloud-Guide/blob/main/extras/debian-release-upgrades.md)
+- How to upgrade Nextcloud (work in progress)
 - How to make a LXC Snapshot Backup in Proxmox (work in progress)